jverweijL/samples74/blueprint/README.md

 - what about recommendations for products?
 - any other type of recommendation (e.g. experts)
 - find expert based on user profile + docs written
+- multiple search results on one page (experts + docs)
 - ???

 - ranking rules